Gluten Free Turkey Gravy

 Thanksgiving and the holidays mean it’s time for beautiful roast birds, colorful veggie side dishes, bright cranberry sauce, and of course, gravy.
 But if you’re gluten-free, holiday meals can be a challenge.
 That’s why I like to make my own gluten-free versions of classics like Gluten Free Stuffing and Gluten-Free Pumpkin Pie.
-Since I love the creamy, savory addition of gravy to my sliced turkey and mashed potatoes, this year I had to create my own gravy recipe that doesn’t use wheat flour.

-The good news is that even non-gluten-free eaters will love this herby, rich and flavorful gravy.
-It has the thick and creamy texture you expect, but it’s thickened with rice flour instead of wheat flour.
-You can even make this recipe ahead of time and free yourself up a bit on the big day to spend more time with loved ones.
+- Prep ahead.
+By using just boxed stock, you can even make this recipe ahead of time and free yourself up a bit on the big day to spend more time with loved ones.

 You’ll need a short five-ingredient list to make this gravy.
 And the best part is that you don’t even need to roast a bird or anything to build a flavorful sauce.
-Here’s a quick overview of what you’ll need, but you can find the full amounts in the rei cpe card at the bottom of the post.
+Here’s a quick overview of what you’ll need, but you can find the full amounts in the recipe card at the bottom of the post.

 - Onion